-- 10. Following a referral, the release of any pending assessment results will automatically be withheld for a student who is under investigation for an allegation, or allegations, of assessment offence, until the an outcome of an assessment offence is determined. - 11.
+- 10. Following a referral, the release of any pending assessment results will automatically be withheld for a student who is under investigation for an allegation, or allegations, of an assessment offence, until the outcome is determined. - 11.
 The case will be assigned to a case handler who will oversee investigations.
 This may include verifying existing evidence, obtaining further evidence or statements from the student and/or relevant third parties, or referring for further academic judgement. - 12.
-If, following investigation and having sought appropriate academic judgement, a case handler determines that there is insufficient evidence of an assessment offence to be pursued under these Procedures, the referral will progress straight to consideration by the internal panel (see paragraph 12). - 13.
+If, following investigation and having sought appropriate academic judgement, a case handler determines that there is insufficient evidence of an assessment offence to be pursued under these Procedures, the referral will progress straight to consideration by the Internal Panel (see Paragraph 14). - 13.
 If, following investigation, it is determined that there is sufficient evidence to pursue the allegation under these Procedures, the student will be presented with details of the allegation and supporting evidence relevant to their case.
-The student will be asked to provide an explanatory statement within 2 weeks.
-If a statement is not provided within 2 weeks, the case will be considered without this additional evidence. - 14.
-All evidence, including any explanatory statement submitted by the student, is reviewed by an internal panel.
-The panel will consist of no fewer than 2 members and will include the Senior Manager: Academic Integrity and Student Conduct, and the relevant investigator. - 15.
-The internal panel will determine whether the evidence, including any statement submitted by the student, supports the allegation or not.
-The internal panel may decide that further investigation is required before a determination can be made.
+The student will be asked to provide a statement within two weeks.
+If a statement is not provided within two weeks, the case will be considered without this additional evidence. - 14.
+All evidence, including any statement submitted by the student, is reviewed by an Internal Panel.
+The Panel will consist of no fewer than two members and will include the senior investigator and the relevant case handler. - 15.
+The Internal Panel will determine whether the evidence, including any statement submitted by the student, supports the allegation or not.
+The Internal Panel may decide that further investigation is required before a determination can be made.